Iwo Jima 81st Anniversary

 If you read the wonderful book by James Bradley (son of John Bradley), you knew that he never talked about that time.
 It was only after he died and his family want through his trunk in the attic that they discovered his (then) notoriety in helping to raise the flag.
 At the time of the book’s publishing nothing was known of Harold.
 His replacement from John was the result of a history buff that brought his suspicions to the Marine Corps who after investigation replaced John with Harold.

-For those who read the book, James was saying with each anniversary the phone would be ringing with reporters, and the children was told to tell them that their father was “fishing in Canada”.
+For those who read the book, James was saying with each anniversary the phone would be ringing with reporters, and the children were told to tell them that their father was “fishing in Canada”.

 Of the 3 who were sent on a bond tour, all were reluctant “heroes”, saying that the real heroes were still on Iwo.
 One, Ira Hayes, died an alcoholic.